-Once water has hit the upstream side (forming a cushion wave), it then flows out, past the object creating a V shape pointing upstream.
+Once water has hit the upstream side of an object (forming a cushion wave), it then flows out, past the object, creating a V shape pointing upstream.

 Downstream V

 A downstream V is found between two objects in the water.
 This is an area of faster flow.